ros-industrial/industrial_training/gh_pages/_source/session2/ros2/2-Launch-Files.md

 In this exercise, you will:
 1. Create a new package, `myworkcell_support`.
 1. Create a directory in this package called `launch`.
-1. Create a file inside this directory called `workcell.launch` that:
+1. Create a file inside this directory called `workcell.launch.py` that:
    1. Launches `fake_ar_publisher`
    1. Launches `vision_node`